sonicakes/holiday-app/README.md

 - Bootstrap 4.1.2 as Front End Framework
 - Rails 5.2.1 as Back End Handling
+- PostgreSQL as database
+- Heroku as deployment service
 - Google Maps API for delivering Maps
-- Bcrypt to handle authentication/authorization
+- Bcrypt GEM to handle authentication/authorization

 ## Project overview
 User can: